Second moments and the bias conjecture for the family of cubic pencils: Introduction

 In a general context, one would also assume something about the meromorphy of the $L$-function obtained from the product of all zeta functions as a function on the complex plane, but we do not need these properties in what follows.

-The rationality of $Z(\mathcal{M}_{r}(\mathcal{F}_{k})_{p},T)$ follows from a general result \cite{Michel} about the trace of Frobenius endomorphism acting on the cohomology group
+The rationality of $Z(\mathcal{M}_{r}(\mathcal{E}_{U})_{p},T)$ follows from a general result \cite{Michel} about the trace of Frobenius endomorphism acting on the cohomology group

-where $i_*\textrm{Sym}^{r}\mathcal{F}_\ell$ is an $\ell$-adic sheaf associated with the family $\mathcal{F}\rightarrow\mathbb{P}^1$.
+where $i_*\textrm{Sym}^{r}\mathcal{E}_\ell$ is an $\ell$-adic sheaf associated with the family $\mathcal{E}\rightarrow\mathbb{P}^1$.
 In general, it is difficult to study the Frobenius trace on such a cohomology group, cf. \cite{Scholl_Modular_motives},\cite{Deligne_Weil_II}.
 Since $W_{r,\ell}$ in general is not pure \cite{Michel} it follows that it does not correspond to a pure motive.
-Instead, we expect a ``mixed motivic'' decomposition which we are going to make precise in the follow-up.
+Instead, we expect a ``mixed motivic'' decomposition which we will make precise in the follow-up.